Area(s) of Concentration

-Whereas the core distribution (general education requirement) seeks to give students a broad range of skills and information, the goals of in-depth study in an academic discipline through an area (or areas) of concentration include:
+Whereas general education requirements seek to give students a broad range of skills and information, the goals of in-depth study in an academic discipline through an area (or areas) of concentration include:

 - developing knowledge of a particular subject (typically one that is interdisciplinary)